thesysdev/template-c1-next/README.md

 # C1 App Template

-Template repository for a generative UI chat client, bootstrapped with `create-next-app`, and powered by [C1 by Thesys](https://thesys.dev)
+Template repository for a generative UI chat client, powered by [C1 by Thesys](https://thesys.dev), and bootstrapped with `create-next-app`

 [![Built with Thesys](https://thesys.dev/built-with-thesys-badge.svg)](https://thesys.dev)